Firefighter / Medic Recruitment

 I am a registered PCP/ACP in another province.
 Am I still qualified to apply?

 You must meet the full registration requirements of the Alberta College of Paramedics to apply.
-Please visit the ACP website for further information - Labour Mobility (Out-of-Province)
+Please visit the ACP website for further information -Labour Mobility (Out-of-Province)

-Out of province applicant pursuing a labour mobility application must be fully registered with the Alberta College of Paramedics as an Advanced Care Paramedic or Primary Care Paramedic by the date of the panel interviews (approximately mid June 2023)
+Out of province applicant pursuing a labour mobility application must be fully registered with the Alberta College of Paramedics as an Advanced Care Paramedic or Primary Care Paramedic by the date of the panel interviews (approximately mid November 2024)

 How many ambulances are provided by your department?